AndOr0812/AntMusic/README.md

 Both scripts produce log files is /var/log/.
 You will need to manage these if you run your miner for a very long time without a reboot (restarting the daemons will start the log files anew).

 You will need to ssh onto your miner to install the software and configure it: using a linux box on the same LAN, ssh antMiner.local (user root, password admin).
-You can copy the software from your linux box using scp antMusic.zip antMiner.local:. .
+You can copy the software from your linux box using scp AntMusic-matser.zip antMiner.local:. .
 If you don't have a linux box on the same LAN you will have to figure out how to ssh to your miner yourself.